 Active defense as a military strategy in wartime denotes operations premised on defensive maneuver, and a sustained counterattack throughout the depth of the theater of military action.
-It places strong emphasis on defensive and offensive strategic operations during the initial period of war.
+It emphasizes defensive and offensive strategic operations during the IPW.
 This envisions degrading an opponent's forces via fires and strike systems, while parrying their initial offensive operations.
 It is not a theory of war that emphasizes positional defense at the outset.
 The means and ways of Russian military strategy are to inflict disorganization on the opponent via long-range strikes against critically important objects at operational depths and beyond.
-Other effects can be attained via nonkinetic capabilities, such as information and electronic-fire operations is that they will disorganize an enemy's effort, degrade their ability to sustain operations, and affect their political will to continue armed struggle.
+Other effects can be attained via nonkinetic capabilities, such as information and electronic-fire operations, which will be discussed further in the report.
+The intended outcome of these operations is to disorganize an enemy's effort, degrade their ability to sustain operations, and affect their political will to continue armed struggle.

 Seizing terrain is less relevant, with emphasis placed on the use of standoff weaponry, and precision and massed fires, plus decisive action by flanking formations.
 The objective is to maximize the survivability of Russian units, and preserve the force.
-The operating assumption of the Russian military is that the military balance will prove unfavorable, and they cannot
+The operating assumption of the Russian military is that the military balance will prove unfavorable, and they cannot afford to misspend manpower or materiel.
+The overall task for Russian military strategy is to

 &lt;sup>15 These are often paired with weapons based on new physical principles, such as directed energy, electromagnetic pulse, electronic warfare, and other emerging technologies.
 V.M.
 Burenok and Y.A.
-Pechatnov, Strategic Deterrence, Стратегическое Сдерживание (Moscow 2011)., p.
+Pechatnov, Strategic Deterrence, Стратегическое Сдерживание (Moscow 2011), p.
 11.